kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_settings.md

 - **Add leading zero to time**: Whether to add a leading zero to the time (for example, 01:00 instead of 1:00).

 ## Sensors > Compass
-Compass settings can be found in Trail Sense Settings > Sensors > Compass.
+Compass settings can be found in Ocean Sense Settings > Sensors > Compass.
 Some devices may not have a compass sensor, but you will still be able to set declination.

 ### Azimuth
 The current compass direction (azimuth) is displayed at the top of the compass settings.
 As you change settings, it will update to show the new direction.